 Marketing & Social Media

-Missouri Humanities Director of Communications and Marketing, Mandi Jean Retter, detailed how small communities and organizations can maximize their social media engagement and current social media best practices.
+This presentation details how small communities and organizations can maximize their social media engagement and current social media best practices.
 How can social media and other marketing tactics best engage both your members of your community and visitors to your community?
 How do you choose the best marketing strategies for your organization’s needs?
-Bring your questions as we explore these topics and more!

 Interregional Cooperation & Creating Critical Mass